 Scholars in this research unit intend to contribute to knowledge on societies in the Himalayan and Tibetan regions and on their relationship with the natural environment.
 Research is being conducted in ethnology, history, philology, agronomy and geography.
 The true riches of the geographical area, covered by our team of researchers, are its mosaic of diversified and complementary ecological environments, between tropical foothill regions and cold arid areas at high altitude, and its interface between Indian and Chinese cultures and the great diversity of the populations living there.
 This therefore provides a privileged laboratory for field observations of paradigmatic situations proper to providing thought of a more general nature on religions and politics, amongst other things, processes for the dissemination of ideas and techniques, dialectics between power centres and their margins, social movements based on identity claims, migratory processes, management and conservation of natural resources, "development" patterns and policies.
 Most common projects are centred around notions of territory, environmental issues and recent changes.

 Our main research sites are in Nepal, India (Ladakh, Himachal Pradesh, Uttaranchal, Assam and Arunachal Pradesh), the Peoples' Republic of China (Tibet Autonomous region, Yunnan, Sichuan, Qinghai).

-From the early sixties onwards, thanks to a policy of systematically procuring and collecting data in the Himalayas, a unique pluridisciplinary documentation centre has been set up: the Centre for Himalayan Studies library,
+Since the early 1960s, thanks to a policy of systematically procuring and collecting data in the Himalayas, a unique pluridisciplinary documentation centre has been set up: the Centre for Himalayan Studies library,

 which is part of UPR 299.
 With 15,000 references, it is the biggest Himalayan documentation centre in Europe.